Is there a larger story about what history thought about stammering?

 One of the best things about being a historian is that you never know which direction your research will take you.
 It's remarkable to read cases about stammering from hundreds of years ago during a time that seems so far removed from our own.
 But what my research has taught me is that we're much closer to our stammering forebears then we might think.
 In fact, we each make up a link in a long chain of experience that is defined by speaking 'incorrectly' and being ashamed of it.
 Perhaps by reflecting on that past we can begin to perceive a different future, where stammering is accepted as a valid way of communicating.
 Stammering is constantly placed under the microscope of scientists who want to 'fix' it — our attempts to understand why begin as much with ourselves as with our pasts.

 What do you think?
 We'd love to hear from you.
-If you'd like to write your own article on this subject, or anything else to do with stammering, email editor@stamma.org or see our Share Your Story page.
+If you'd like to write your own article on this subject, or anything else to do with stammering, see Share Your Story or email editor@stamma.org for details.

 If you found this interesting, check out the book 'Words Fail Us: In Defence of Disfluency' by Jonty Claypool, which looks at the history of stammering therapy and how attitudes to people who stammer were formed.
 Read our review.